Gene replacement is RSRT’s lead strategy and closest to clinical trial.

 The Consortium worked through challenges involving vector optimization (the Trojan horse that delivers the gene into a cell), gene construct optimization (what you package into the vector), dosage, and the routes of administration into the body.

 The data generated by the Consortium exceeded our expectations.
-They developed a gene replacement product candidate with impressive efficacy, safety, and delivery characteristics.
 The magnitude of improvement seen in Rett mouse models treated with gene replacement is much greater than that of any drug tested to date and suggests that significant benefit may be achieved in people.

-Importantly the Gene Therapy Consortium incubated two industry programs and two academic programs.
+Importantly, the Gene Therapy Consortium incubated two industry programs and an academic program.